1obanov/Pig-game/README.md

 # The Pig Game
-Fun 2 player game with the dice in the center!
-Easy-to-play game written in JavaScript.
+Fun 2 player game with the dices in the center!
+Easy-to-play game written in JavaScript while learning the course on Udemy.

 ## Rules of the game
 - The game has 2 players, playing in rounds